We want to wish all the teams at the NCVF Nationals Tournament a good luck!

 2017 SCCVL Tournament Schedule

-SCCVL League Championships - Saturday March 18 at American Sports Center.
-First match at 2:30 pm for all Divisions.
+SCCVL League Championships - Saturday April 1 at American Sports Center.
+First match tentatively at 3:30 pm for all Divisions.

 We had several Men’s team compete in the top this year at the NCVF 2016 National Tournament.
 We asked the club presidents for a conclusion on how their teams did.